Your web browser is outdated and may be insecure

 • State what is personal recollection and what can be corroborated as fact with reference to, for example, healthcare records, reports, clinical guidelines or standards.

-• Where known, please use full names and job titles of colleagues.
+• Where known, please use full names and job titles of colleagues you were working with.

 • Always write the subject of an abbreviation or acronym in full the first time you mention it.